 Count the crypto, not the money

-Another reason why it is the pooled wallet balance that is the determinant is because some exchanges may gamble or leverage pricing, taking a risk on customer funds.
+Some of the cases of defunct digital currency exchanges have shown that some founders of exchanges gamble or arbitrage pricing of digital currencies they hold belonging to customers, taking a risk on customer funds.
 Ethics aside, if they make a windfall on such gambles, they may have excess cash.
-The opposite may happen and the gamble was a bad one but regardless, they must still have all of the customers’ digital currencies in the pooled wallet, irrespective of risky behaviour they may have engaged in.
+The opposite may happen and the gamble was a bad one but regardless, they must still have all of the customers’ digital currencies in the pooled wallet, irrespective of risky behaviour they may have engaged in trading customers digital currencies.

 But in this case, count the money

-However, in this case, investigators could only follow the money because it appears that there was never any crypto and never any pooled wallet.
-It appears from the criminal complaint and the indictment, that the Ignatovs did not even buy any digital currencies with funds sent by investors, or create a virtual currency (OneCoin) or convert funds they received into the equivalent number of OneCoins, or give the coins liquidity, as promised to investors.
+In this case, investigators could only follow the money because it appears that there was never any crypto and never any pooled wallet.
+It appears from the criminal complaint and the indictment, that the Ignatovas did not even buy any digital currencies with funds sent by investors, or create a virtual currency (OneCoin) or convert funds they received into the equivalent number of OneCoins, or give the coins liquidity, as promised to investors.

 And follow the receipts for exotic cars, private jets and casino gambling